nickmflorin/enumerated-literals/README.md

 ### Why Not `enum`(s)?

-The primary motivation for the `enumerated-literals` package was the fact that constant string literals are not assignable to their equivalent `enum` members:
+The primary and original motivation for the `enumerated-literals` package was the fact that constant string literals are not assignable to their equivalent `enum` members:

 ```ts
 enum Fruits {